geolffrey/FlightDataAccessor/doc/source/Overview.rst

 hdf_file
 --------

-The hdf_file class within the hdfaccess.file module provides a high-level interface to HDF files designed for saving and loading flight data. hdf_file implements a file-like interface:
+The hdf_file class within the hdfaccess.file module provides a high-level interface to HDF files designed for saving and loading flight data. hdf_file implements a file-like interface.

 .. code-block:: python